Paul ‘Omega’ Olima

 Paul Olima

-A SOCIAL MEDIA SENSATION, AUTHOR, SPORTSMAN, TRAINER & ACTOR; PAUL OLIMA EXCELS IN MANY ROLES, BUT HOW HAS HE FOUND HIS MOST IMPORTANT ROLE SO FAR…AS A DAD TO TWO DAUGHTERS.
+A SOCIAL MEDIA SENSATION, AUTHOR, SPORTSMAN, TRAINER & ACTOR; PAUL OLIMA EXCELS IN MANY ROLES, BUT HOW HAS HE FOUND HIS MOST IMPORTANT ROLE SO FAR…AS A DAD TO TWO DAUGHTERS. (since this interview, Paul has now had another child)

-Since embracing his natural comic ability Paul Olima, has gained the attention of over 590k followers, tuning in daily to enjoy his ‘weird shit’ (Paul’s humorous analogy of his original sketch’s) The 34 year old Instagram sensation is a single dad of two daughters – aged 12 and 3 years old.
+Since embracing his natural comic ability Paul Olima, has gained the attention of over 2m followers on Instagram (as of Aug 2024), tuning in daily to enjoy his ‘weird shit’ (Paul’s humorous analogy of his original sketch’s) The 34 year old Instagram sensation is a single dad of two daughters – aged 12 and 3 years old.
 He is sportsman, trainer, author, and actor.
 All in all, Paul is a successful man of many talents, but life has not been without its challenges and Paul is constantly looking for ways to improve both in terms of personal and emotional development.
 It is very clear that Paul absolutely adores his girls and revels in his role as a dad.
 “I feel as though I have no purpose when they’re not around.
 Even when I go on holiday with my mates, they will go for a week and I will go for three days max.
 I just get bored after a bit.
 I want to get home and play with my kids.
 I just feel like I have something missing, you know.”
 We sat down with Paul in his London home to discuss the journey that fatherhood has taken him on so far and how he juggles being such a doting dad to his daughters, whilst managing his ever-growing successful career.

 What do you is find the hardest part about juggling working and being a father?